Log in

 Can astigmatism get worse?

-Yes, especially if it isn't corrected properly.
-Other reasons can be congenital or due to trauma, dry eye syndrome or because of bad habits such as excessive squinting or erroneous use of glasses or contact lenses.
+The reasons for a worsening can be congenital or due to trauma, dry eye syndrome, or bad habits such as excessive squinting or incorrect use of glasses or contact lenses.
 Sometimes, though, it can get worse for no reason at all.
 This is why eye check-ups are fundamental and must be repeated periodically.

-At Lentiamo you can find different types of lens materials and special coatings to suit your needs.
-An updated glasses prescription is all you need.
-Simply choose your favourite frame from our wide selection of models from the best eyewear brands, fill in your parameters (you can find them in your eye prescription) and wait for delivery!
+At Lentiamo you can find different types of lens materials and special coatings to suit your situation.
+You just need an updated glasses prescription.
+Simply choose your favorite frames from our wide selection of top eyewear brands, fill in your parameters (you can find them in your eye prescription) and wait for delivery!

 Toric contact lenses can correct both myopia and hyperopia at the same time as astigmatism.
 These lenses for astigmatism have three different parameters that are created with different angled curvatures.